-and additional information regarding the hazards of carbon monoxide gas.
-Also read more about carbon monoxide, carbon monoxide detectors, and proper ventilation in the Ventilation Systems and Safety Equipment chapters in this manual.
-This is especially essential if your boat is equipped with the optional generator.
+and proper ventilation in the Ventilation Systems and Safety Equipment chapters in this manual.
+This is especially essential since your boat is equipped with a generator.
 If you did not receive a manual for your carbon monoxide detectors, please contact the Monterey Boats Customer Service Department.